charlie-daniels/admin-page/README.md

 This is a mockup layout for a dashboard controller for a generic site.

+See a live preview of the site [here](https://charlie-daniels.github.io/admin-page/).

 This was made as part of [The Odin Project](https://www.theodinproject.com/about).

 ## Credits